kurma-ravi/RealtimeScenarios/DevOps/DevOps-RealtimeScenarios.md

 # DevOps RealTime Scenarios

-## How to copy files on to a Docker Container ?
+## 1. How to copy files on to a Docker Container ?
-	The file copied has to be on the Docker Server.
+      1. The file copied has to be on the Docker Server.
 To copy this file on to the running container.Run the below command:
 		>docker cp <filename> <containerID>:/tmp/

-    Now, to check the file is copied on the container or not, run below commands:
+      2. Now, to check the file is copied on the container or not, run below commands:
 		>docker exec -it <containerID> bash
 		>cd /tmp
       NOTE: You can also copy the files to docker container using DockerFile.

-## How to login to docker container and run commands ?
+## 2. How to login to docker container and run commands ?
+      1. Pull the image
 	 	>docker pull tomcat:latest`

-	/* The below command will run tomcat container in detached moded.
+      2. The below command will run tomcat container in detached moded.
 Best practice instead of "-it" mode*/
 		>docker run -d --name webserver tomcat

-	/*Connecting to running container & run your commands */
+      3. Connecting to running container & run your commands */
 		>docker exec -it <containerID> /bin/bash

-##  S3 as a artifact for Jenkins
+## 3. How to store artifacts in S3 using Jenkins

 ### Prerequisites
 1. Create Jenkins Server